• Home

 Easy preparation - Stir fry is a quick and easy cooking method that requires minimal preparation and cooking time.
 That makes it a great option for busy weeknights or when you don't want to spend a lot of time in the kitchen.

 Health benefits - Cashews are a good source of protein and healthy fats, while pork provides a good amount of protein and essential nutrients.
-When paired with vegetables like bell peppers, onions, and Bok choy, cashew pork stir fry can be a nutritious and balanced meal.
+When paired with vegetables like bell peppers, onions, and Bok choy, cashew pork stir fry can be a balanced meal.

 What Goes In It